 We will continue to communicate information to our provider network as it becomes available.
 Go to www.cms.gov/icd10 for information about ICD-10.

-- Diagnosis codes (ICD-10-CM) and procedure codes (ICD-10-PCS) will have more digits than ICD-9 codes; CPT® and HCPCS codes will not be affected.
+- Diagnosis codes (ICD-10-CM) and procedure codes (ICD-10-PCS) now have more digits than ICD-9 codes; CPT® and HCPCS codes were not affected.

 - The number of codes increased significantly from roughly 14,000 codes to 170,000 codes.